 Cornell’s VLB Citizen Science lists those most resistant and varieties to avoid or monitor closely.

 If you already have viburnums in your landscape, keep a close watch.
-In the early spring, before the eggs hatch in May, closely examine the small twigs from the previous year’s growth for egg laying holes and scars.
-Warmer temperatures will cause the holes to swell and the caps may fall off.
+In the early spring, before the eggs hatch in May, carefully examine the small twigs from the previous year’s growth for egg laying holes and scars.
+Warmer temperatures will cause the holes to swell, and the caps may fall off.
 You will need to prune out and destroy all infested wood before the eggs hatch.

-A the new leaves begin to open, check both sides of the leaves for larvae and again prune and destroy infested plant parts.
+The new leaves begin to open, check both sides of the leaves for larvae and again prune and destroy infested plant parts.
 Chemical pesticides are most effective when applied while the larvae are young.
 Adults tend to fly away or drop to the ground when disturbed.
 Check with your local Extension Service for recommended pesticides.